Overview

 clearing broker.
 These payments also create an incentive

-for GGHC to utilize margin and effect short sales on
+for GGHC to increase margin and effect short sales on

 behalf of clients, which increases the risk in the account